gershtein/imath/README.md

                    define variable with bit value fval = K*ival, and maximum absolute value fmax. calculates nbins on its own.
                    one can assign value to it using set_ methods.

+*var_const*   (string name, double fval, int nbits):

+                   define a constant.
+K is calculated based on the fval and nbits

  *var_add*      (string name, var_base *p1, var_base *p2, double range = -1, int nmax = 18):